 3 Things to see in Paris

 Sightseeing in Paris is nothing short of wonderful.
 However, it is important to plan your Paris Itinerary careful.
-Here are some of my favorite things to do in the city of lights.
+Here are some of my favorite things to do in the city of lights, one of the top nicknames for Paris.

 Climb the Eiffel Tower – Head to the top of the Eiffel Tower to check out the view from the landmark spot.
 If you want to save some money, instead of taking the elevator, opt to climb the 700 or so stairs to the top.